Where Allison Stands

 The fact that the maternal mortality rate in Texas has been rising and is the highest among developed countries is not only alarming, but the fact that this was largely ignored by the State Senate during the 85th legislature is appalling - Texans deserve better.

-Also, she wants what many Texans want: less abortions.
+But I want what many Texans want: less abortions.
 And the path to fewer abortions is through accessible women's healthcare, birth control, and screenings.
 The more available we make these family planning avenues, the fewer abortions we'll have.
 This is not an opinion, it's a fact.
 Also, not only will accessible healthcare and birth control reduce abortions, but it will save the state huge sums of money, allowing us to spend those funds on other important needs.

 The way Texas has been treating its women over the past several years is sickening and the trend needs to be reversed immediately.
 There is no reason to provide so little support to Texan women, especially those in need.